jMetal/jMetal/docs/nsgaII.rst

 * ``NSGAIIWithChartExample``.
 Example of plotting the final population using Smile.
 * ``NSGAIIWithPlotliExample``.
 Example of plotting the final population using Tablesaw.
 * ``GNSGAIIExample``.
 NSGA-II using g-dominance to focus the search on a region of interest indicated by a reference point.
 The current population and the reference point are plotted while the algorithm is running.
+* ``NSGAIIBinaryProblemExample``.
+NSGA-II configured to solved a binary encoded problem.
+* ``ParallelNSGAIIExample``.
+NSGA-II using a multithreaded evaluator, which evaluates the population in parallel using threads.

 The former implementation and variants of NSGA-II in jMetal 5.x are available in the `legacy <https://github.com/jMetal/jMetal/tree/master/jmetal-example/src/main/java/org/uma/jmetal/example/multiobjective/nsgaii/legacy>`_ directory of the NSGA-II examples package.